 To open a non-resident’s account all you need is your

 passport, or your NIE and photo ID.
-If you are a resident you can open a resident’s account and you will need your resident's permit (la tarjeta de residencia).
+If you have official resident status you can open a resident’s account, and you will need your resident's NIE or resident's permit (la tarjeta de residencia).
 Resident's accounts are better deals – better commissions and fewer charges.

-I recommend that you open a bank account on one of your visits to Spain before you move.
-Then you can transfer money in advance of your arrival and most rental contracts require your bank account to be mentioned, so it's good to have this set up.
+If you can, I recommend that you open a bank account on one of your visits to Spain before you move.
+That way you can transfer money in advance of your arrival.
+Most rental contracts require your bank account to be mentioned, so it's good to have this set up as soon as possible.

 When opening a Spanish account, you will be asked for your address